 Once you receive your Kentucky Private Investigators license it will remain valid for two years.
 The Board will notify you of the renewal fee of $250, and you will also need to complete a renewal application by June 30th before your license expires.

 Currently the requirements for private detective licensing is 12 hours of continued education every 2 years.
-Industry training courses, certification classes, or continuing education options are accepted by the Board from approved sources including:
+Industry training courses, certification classes, or continuing education options are accepted by the Kentucky Board of Licensure for Private Investigators from approved sources including:

 To renew your Kentucky PI license and upload your completed education certificates, you must do so through the state online portal.